Former broker sentenced for muni bond bid rigging

-Adrian Scott-Jones was also fined $12,500 (7,765 pounds) in a hearing at the U.S. District Court in Manhattan.
-He worked for the U.S. unit of Compagnie Financiere Tradition in Switzerland (CFT.S).
+Adrian Scott-Jones was also fined $12,500 in a hearing at the U.S. District Court in Manhattan.
+He worked for the U.S. unit of Compagnie Financiere Tradition in Switzerland.

 Some of the world's largest banks have been ensnared in a probe into allegations that their employees decided in advance which investment house would win the auctions of guaranteed investment contracts - essentially investments that cities and counties buy with proceeds from municipal bond sales.